 7. I am needed at work.
 I have to be available by computer and phone.

-Even if you are high functioning at work, a substance use disorder impacts production and decision making.
-A break from work to address substance use issues is almost always good for the bottom-line and company morale.
-The holidays are often the time when work schedules are reduced, or a significant other can contribute more to childcare – an added reason to consider holiday timing as a positive.
+A substance use disorder impacts production and decision making even if you are high functioning at work.
+A break from work to address substance use issues is always good for the bottom line and company morale.
+The holidays are often when work schedules are reduced, or a significant other can contribute more to childcare – an added reason to consider holiday timing as a positive.
 Talk to us about specific needs to contact work by computer and phone during residential treatment.

 8. I don’t want to go to treatment now.
 It would seem too lonely and depressing…

-In this case, “now” is another word for “ever”.
-But residential treatment does not have to be lonely or depressing.
-Even during a festive time of year.
-The schedule at Sanford during December and January includes tree and cookie decorating; family brunches; holiday foods and an excursion to see the light displays in some of the local neighborhoods.
+In this case, “now” is another word for “ever.”
+But the residential treatment does not have to be lonely or depressing, even during a festive time of year.
+The schedule at Sanford Behavioral Health during December and January includes tree and cookie decorating, family brunches, holiday foods, and an excursion to see the light displays in some of the local neighborhoods.
 The regional Alano Club promotes festive, sober events.
-And the Sanford staff and clinical therapists are empathetic to the sensitivities our clients might experience during holiday seasons.
-Holidays in rehab (whether Christmas or Memorial Day) are actually a good first opportunity to practice sober socializing while in the safety of treatment.
+And the Sanford staff and clinical therapists are empathetic to the sensitivities our clients might experience during the holiday seasons.
+Holidays in rehab (whether Christmas or Memorial Day) are an excellent first opportunity to practice sober socializing while in the safety of treatment.

 9. I do not have anyone to take care of my dog/cat/parakeet

 Now is the time to get creative.
-Your beloved pet will be better off with a health owner.
-If you are planning a stay in residential treatment, pets are an issue!
-Seek the help of a colleague, family member or friend to watch your charge, or explore Outpatient and Virtual Options.
+Your beloved pet will be better off with a healthy owner.
+If you plan a stay in residential treatment, pets are an issue!
+Please be sure to seek the help of a colleague, family member, or friend to watch your charge or explore Outpatient and Virtual Options.
 Pets are one of the positives of telehealth!

 10. I am a single working parent (most often a woman); I do not have insurance or the resources to pay for formal treatment.

-In the list of common excuses, number 10 is the most heart breaking and frustrating.
+In the list of excuses, number 10 is the most heartbreaking and frustrating.
 Addiction does not discriminate, but single parents/women or those without resources or insurance are often the “forgotten demographic” when granting addiction treatment.
 Fortunately, one of the silver linings of the pandemic is a rise in virtual options – many of them free.
-Short term disability might be an option.
+Short-term disability might be an option.
 And the Family and Medical Leave Act (FMLA) entitles eligible employees of covered employers to take unpaid, job-protected leave for specified family and medical reasons.

 “Throw us a curveball.
-Give us your best reason for not being able to get the help you need.
+Please give us your best reason for not being able to get the help you need.
 We will accommodate you or find a solution.
-Opening up the conversation is the best way I know to get to the root of the objection and lay out the options.”
+Opening the conversation is the best way to get to the root of the objection and lay out the options.”
 Kelly Stone, Sanford Behavioral Health, Director of Admissions

 Don’t Put Off the Inevitable…